Poland

 Changes in corporate income tax (CIT)

-Changes to corporate income tax introduced in 2023
+Changes to CIT introduced in 2023

-• With the introduction of the legal form of a family foundation into the Polish legal system with effect from 22 May 2023, tax laws - in particular the CIT Act - have been amended with regard to taxation of economic events related to the operation of family foundations.
+• With the introduction of the legal form of a family foundation into the Polish legal system with effect from 22 May 2023, tax laws (in particular the CIT Act) have been amended with regard to taxation of economic events related to the operation of family foundations.
 According to these rules, family foundations are exempt from CIT on the ongoing, permitted (statutory) activities.
-CIT liability arises at 15% CIT rate only at the time of transfer of the benefit to the beneficiary (i.e. benefits provided in accordance with the principles of operation of the foundation, the so-called "post-liquidation property" of such a foundation, as well as benefits in the form of ‘hidden profits’).
+CIT liability arises at 15% CIT rate only at the time of transfer of the benefit to the beneficiary (i.e. benefits provided in accordance with the principles of operation of the foundation, the so-called 'post-liquidation property' of such a foundation, as well as benefits in the form of ‘hidden profits’).
 This solution has been shaped similar to the Estonian CIT mechanism.

-• a new method of division as an alternative to contribution-in-kind of a going concern while maintaining tax succession - i.e. division by separation.
-Such a division is tax neutral provided that the assets taken over and the assets remaining in the company constitute going concerns;
+• A new method of division as an alternative to contribution-in-kind of a going concern while maintaining tax succession (i.e. division by separation).
+Such a division is tax neutral provided that the assets taken over and the assets remaining in the company constitute going concerns.

-• simplified procedure for a zero-emission merger, i.e. without increasing the share capital (if the same partner/partners hold, directly or indirectly, all shares in the merging companies);
+• Simplified procedure for a zero-emission merger (i.e. without increasing the share capital [if the same partner/partners hold, directly or indirectly, all shares in the merging companies]).

-On 14 February 2023, the Russian Federation was included in the EU list of non-cooperative jurisdictions for tax purposes (the so-called blacklist of tax havens) adopted by the Council of the European Union.
+On 14 February 2023, the Russian Federation was included in the EU list of non-cooperative jurisdictions for tax purposes (the so-called 'blacklist' of tax havens) adopted by the Council of the European Union.
 This decision may trigger negative CIT consequences for Polish residents with capital connections in Russia, i.e.:

 • having Russian entities in their capital structure (loss of the status of a Polish holding company), or